 Adding time intervals

-Once you're happy with your schedule, you can apply your schedule to any event types that need these times.
+Once you're happy with your schedule, apply your schedule to any event types that need these times.

 Questions?
 These resources may help: